zaros-labs/coding-contest/README.md

 ## Details

 Using `graphql-request` setup the client using TheGraph, alchemy or any other subgraph tool.
-Get the latest **block number** on Arbitrum One Mainnet and return it in the `GET` route response of the fetched subgraph.
+Get the latest **block number** on Arbitrum One Mainnet and return it in the `GET` route response.
 Optimize the cache using another lib, manual memory ram states or any other idea.

 ## Evaluation